nurbol-sarsenbayev/interview-questions/javascript.md

 #### 1. You have function calc.
 Below given executions of this function.
-Say the results of these executsion and their types
+Say the results of these executions and their types
 ```javascript
 function calc(n = 5) {
 	return n + 5;